 Here is a quick rundown of some of the key changes affecting individual taxpayers.
 Except where noted, these changes are effective for tax years beginning after December 31, 2017.
 Be sure to consult your tax professional for your specific situation.

 U.S. citizens who are relocating, expatriating or taking residency in Canada will need to consider various tax implications of the move to minimize the overall taxes owed on income earned.
-This article helps you understand the residency requirements and offers guidance for planning.
+This article helps you understand the residency requirements and offers guidance for cross-border tax planning.

 When determining whether to buy or sell a security, several factors may affect your decision: your goals, time frame, and risk tolerance, to name a few.
 One factor that should never be dismissed, however, is the tax consequence(s) of your purchase or sale.
 With proper tax planning, it’s possible to recognize a certain amount of capital gains tax-free.
 Here are a few tips to get started...